organix/uFork/docs/svg_drawing.md

 ### Write Request

-When sent a request with input `fixnum`, it writes that character to the drawing device and produces `#?`.
+When sent a request with input `fixnum`, it writes that value to the drawing device and produces `#?`.
-When sent a request with a nil-terminated pair-list of `fixnum`s, it writes each character in sequential order to the drawing device and produces `#?`.
+When sent a request with a nil-terminated pair-list of `fixnum`s, it writes each value in sequential order to the drawing device and produces `#?`.

 For example, `'X',5,21,3,'F','o','o','F',0,127,0,255,#nil`
 draws the text "Foo" filled with medium green starting at 5,21.